I live in a Dutchmen "Sport" travel trailer. It may not be perfect, but it comes closer than you might think.

 It's been over a year since I moved into my Dutchman Sport Travel Trailer.
 I love my home, and the mattress has been the only real issue here.
 For one man, I have everything that I could possibly need.
 The other issue that has come up has been that the light fixtures, just like the mattress, probably were fitted with the idea in mind that they could be manufactured cheaper than are standard home light fixtures.
 The fixtures sometimes fail and have to be replaced.
 They typically cost about $20.00 per fixture.
 Of course, they weren't designed for someone to be using all of the time.
 Luckily it's fairly simple to replace them and would be for someone who didn't much know what they were doing either.
 All we are talking about here is four screws and two wires.
 I'm hoping the after market ones are superior.

 A Tip for Southerners Living in Recreational Vehicles

-Of course my Dutchman Sport travel trailer has a hot water heater, and it works perfectly well - but I live in this thing, and I like buying propane about as much as I like paying the IRS to murder people overseas for corporate profits.
-During the Spring and Summers - I do not run my hot water heater, I've got water hose hooked to my trailer, and it's very exposed in the sunshine here in North East Texas - and that provides me with just about all the WARM water that I could want to take a quick shower in the trailer's small shower.
+Of course my Dutchman Sport travel trailer has a hot water heater, and it works perfectly well, but I live in this thing, and I like buying propane about as much as I like paying the IRS to murder people overseas for corporate profits.
+During the spring and summer, I do not run my hot water heater, I've got a water hose hooked to my trailer, and it's very exposed in the sunshine here in North East Texas.
+That provides me with just about all the WARM water that I could want to take a quick shower in the trailer's small shower.
 Were I to buy another hundred-foot roll of water hose, connect it, and leave it coiled in the sunshine, I'd get several more gallons of warm bathing water every day.
-Of course not everyone lives in Texas, but if you are living in any kind of RV in the southern part of the United States, or some other nation with a warm climate, then that little tip, when employed, could save you plenty of money so far as propane consumption goes.
+Of course, not everyone lives in Texas, but if you are living in any kind of RV in the southern part of the United States, or some other nation with a warm climate, then that little tip, when employed, could save you plenty of money so far as propane consumption goes.

 © 2010 Wesman Todd Shaw